My Approach to Helping

 As a fellow over-thinker, I find it's most useful to guide my patients to s l o w d o w n.

-The way we do it is simple: It's by turning our attention toward physical sensations.
+The way we do it is simple: It's by turning our attention toward physical sensations and emotions as experienced in the body.
 Some folks call this mindfulness.

 It may not be easy to do alone, however.
 When we're really good at thinking ourselves in circles, sticking so close to what we notice physically is new, and can feel "weird" initially, and...can often lead to a pretty instant sense of relief.